Troubleshoot slow web app performance issues in Azure App Service

 Application performance monitoring using Extensions

-You can also monitor your application performance by using site extensions.
+You can also monitor your application performance by using a site extension.

 Each App Service web app provides an extensible management end point that allows you to use a powerful set of tools deployed as site extensions.
 Extensions include: